Sun, sand, surf…could anything be better? Let’s find out, shall we?

 Calling all water babies and beach bums!

 You probably don’t need us to telling you how great moving to the beach can be.
-But just the same, here are the top 5 perks of coastal living.
+But just the same, here are the top 5 perks of living near an ocean.

 Did you know that living at the beach is healthier than inland?

-One of the reasons is that the food that is readily available and fresh at the beach is one of the healthiest: seafood!
+One of the reasons is that the food that is readily available and fresh at the beach is also one of the healthiest foods: seafood!
 Seafood is low in fat and full of omega-3 that you just don’t find in red meat.

 People also tend to be healthier at the beach because you don’t have to travel to get fit.
 A daily walk on the beach can get your heart pumping and your muscles toned and strong.
 People are more prone to get moving if they don’t have to hop in the car to do so.

-Everyone wants to live on the beach…but there isn’t enough coastline for all of them.
-That makes beachside homes not only desirable but valuable.
+Everyone wants to live on the beach, but there isn’t enough coastline for all of them.
+That makes beachside homes more desirable and in turn, more valuable.
 A home on the beach might have the same square footage and features as one farther inland, but it will hold a much higher value simply by existing near the ocean.

 Cons of Moving to the Beach

 “What?
 How could there be any negatives to moving to the beach?”
 As we said earlier, if there were no downsides, everyone would do it, and there are certainly some negative impacts of living at the beach.

 Whether you’re considering a move to the Gulf or the Atlantic, you’ll feel a lot better about your decision if you understand the potential pitfalls.